Pokemon UNITE

 3. Any Pokemon not shown here are still under investigation.

-Gengar struggles with those that can interrupt its combos or those that hinder the damage it can deal.
-If you can survive its burst damage, you will have a good shot at counter attacking Gengar.
+Gengar struggles with those that can interrupt its combos or those that minimize the damage it can deal.

 Best Counters